B1QUAD/python-tutorial/README.md

 ## Dictionaries

-One of Python's most powerful data structure is the dictionary.
+One of Python's most powerful data structures is the dictionary.
 Python's dictionary is equivalent to Java's HashMap.
 Dictionaries are created using curly braces.